Chi-O/heart-disease-eda/README.md

 Alternate title:

-We Analyzed An UNBELIEVABLE Heart Failure Prediction Dataset and Here's What We Found.
+We Analyzed an UNBELIEVABLE Heart Failure Prediction Dataset and Here's What We Found.
 Answers to 5 Heart Failure Questions That Will CHANGE YOUR LIFE.

 ## Authors: